mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog

 = 3.0.3=
-* Add tracking of signups on the WordPress plugin by passing GET param p=integration when we click Sign up link
+* Add tracking of signups on the WordPress plugin

 = 3.0.2=
 * Fix MailJet host